fvm-project/fvm/README.md

 ednlang is meant to showcase all the features of fvm, and is also used to test and profile fvm.

+Work is ongoing to implement a lisp on top of fvm.

 ## Status

 This is **EXPERIMENTAL** software.
 Here be dragons.